terales/socatar/CONTRIBUTING.md

 * Run test suite `npm test` to ensure that test fails with new samples
 * Add `/src/sources/facebook.js` file
 * Implement a function with receive user identificator and returns an URL of an image.
-Use `async` functions if you need to fetch some additional data to get desired URL.
+Use `async` functions if you need to fetch some additional data to get the desired URL.

 > **if you need to pass additional credentials to get an image** than add it to the `.env` file and to `/.env-template` with a link to receive this credentials.

 * Automatically fix code style issues with `npm run fix-style`
 * Run test suite `npm test` to ensure that it passes with new source
-* Commit with link to the issue and message like this: `Add Facebook source, closes #2`
+* Commit changes and message with link to the issue like this: `Add Facebook source, closes #2`
 * Push your changes
 * Create a pull request and wait all checks results

-> **if you need to add source which requires some credentials** you would have to wait until maintainer add required credentials to the Travic CI for tests and Heroku for production.
+> **if you need to add a source which requires some credentials** you would have to wait until maintainer add required credentials to the Travis CI for tests and Heroku for production.

 * Get your pull request merged if all automated checks are passed
-* Socatar would be automatically deployed after merge into master in about 5 minutes
+* Socatar would be automatically deployed after merging into master in about 5 minutes

 #### Implement a new feature